 In the afternoon, the ship again docks at Vardø, Norway’s easternmost port.
 Weather permitting, we may invite you to experience ice bathing in the Arctic Ocean in winter.
 On board in spring, there is a presentation about shorebirds residing along the Nordic coastline.
 Heading south, we cruise along the Varanger peninsula to Båtsfjord, before reaching Berlevåg in the evening.
 The latter town is home to one of Norway’s most famous male choirs, consisting mainly of local fishermen.

 The Russian BorderEast meets West at the far-northern Norwegian town of Kirkenes, a few short miles from the Russian border, and the turning point of your Hurtigruten voyage.

 Riverboat To Russian BorderExplore Russia´s frontier with Norway along the river that divides the two distinctly different yet strangely similar countries.

 ATV/Quad-Safari To The Russian BorderDiscover the town of Kirkenes, the surrounding nature, historical sights and the Russian border on this motorized quad bike adventure.

 Snowmobile SafariIf you fancy racing a snowmobile across a vast snowy expanse and meeting the people who live here then this excursion may be for you.

 Kirkenes Snow HotelVisit the coolest hotel in the world!
-Join a guided tour of the beautifully decorated snow suites, and grab a drink at Norway’s largest ice bar.
+Join a guided tour of the beautifully decorated snow suites, and Norway’s largest ice bar.
 Also, remember to greet the reindeers and huskies that live close to the hotel.